AlexB67/TCalc/README.md

 $sudo ninja install

-This will add the application to /user/local and appear in the applications list as GNOME TCalc. add this time /usr/local is the only supported path, this will be fixed.
+This will add the application to /user/local and appear in the applications list as GNOME TCalc. at this time /usr/local is the only supported path, this will be fixed.

 Note: this is a vscode project but works equally well in gnome-builder, just point builder to the TCalc folder and open it Neither are required to build/install the project